 Additional pepper and salt to taste

-Warm broth in a small saucepan.
+Warm stock in a small saucepan.
 This should be kept warm enough to steam, but not hot enough to simmer.

 Add rice, stirring to toast for 3-4 minutes, or until rice is just starting to brown.
-Add 1/2 cup of the wine, stirring until it is absorbed.
+Add 1/2 cup of the wine, stirring until absorbed.

 Turn the heat down to a low simmer.
 Half a cup at a time, stir in broth.
 Allow it to sit until the liquid is almost completely absorbed (until you can draw a spoon through the risotto and see the clean space on the bottom).
 Add the rest of the wine, a splash at a time, between splashes of broth.